isomerpages/sndgo-corp/media-hub/press-releases/_posts/2018-04-09-post-smart-nation-and-digital-government-group-appoints-new-chief-executive-of-government-technology.md

 ---
-title: Smart Nation and Digital Government Group appoints new Chief Executive of Government Technology
+title: Smart Nation and Digital Government Group appoints new Chief Executive of Government Technology Agency
 date: 2018-04-09
-permalink: /media-hub/press-releases/sndgg-appoints-new-chief
+permalink: /media-hub/press-releases/sndgg-appoints-new-chief-executive-of-government-technology-agency
 ---

 Mr Kok Ping Soon, Deputy Secretary (Development) in the Ministry of Manpower (MOM), will be appointed as Chief Executive (CE) of the Government Technology Agency (GovTech) with effect from 1 May 2018.
 He succeeds Ms Jacqueline Poh.
 Ms Poh’s next appointment will be announced in due course.